Camethster/CSE250/Week 2-3/Hansen_Cameron_WIIAN.md

 ### Think of a unique name from a famous movie.
 Plot that name and see how increases line up with the movie release.

-After thinking of early influential movies, I came to conclusion that  Wizard of Oz mightbe one of those movies I remembering it being one of the first wide released films in color.
-The  main characters name is Dorothy, so I wanted to see if there was a connection.
+After thinking of early influential movies, I concluded that  Wizard of Oz might be influential because it was one of the first widely released films in color.
+The main character's name is Dorothy, so I wanted to see if there was a connection.

 I would think that a historical film would have a major influence, but the opposite is true.
-The movie is influence by the popularity in the name there is a small peak or two before the rerelease.
+The movie was influenced by the popularity in the name.

 ...